China Centre, Jesus College

 The College has a wide range of global initiatives, some of which have been in collaboration with Chinese organisations.
 Our work with China webpage contains details of all of our strategic work with China.

 University of Peking’s Summer School in China

 Each year Jesus College offers two students the opportunity to attend the PKU Summer School in Beijing, thanks to the generosity of Peking University and the Marshall Foundation.
-The Tutorial Office will contact all current undergraduates in Lent Term with full details of the programme, and how to make an application.
+The Tutorial Office will contact all current undergraduates in Lent Term with full details of the programme and explain how to make an application.